kengentenerende/kengentenerende.github.io/_posts/2023-08-01-Getting Started with Kali Purple - Installing Elastic Stack.md

 sudo /usr/share/kibana/bin/kibana-verification-code
 ```

-Then, Enter the default username _elastic_ along with the password generated in Step 1.
+Then, enter the default username _elastic_ along with the password generated in Step 1.
 Now, you can access Elasticsearch SIEM on Kali Purple.

 ![]({{site.baseurl}}/assets/img/2023-08-01-Getting Started with Kali Purple - Installing Elastic Stack/2023-08-01-Kibana_Homet_Page.png){:width="100%"}